How to Boost Your Mood On Blue Monday

 Don't let the so-called "most depressing day of the year" get you down.
 Time to show Monday bum-day who's boss.

 So there's this thing called "Blue Monday" that rolls around every January, just to remind us how miserable the dead of winter is.
 It lands on the third Monday of January (the most Monday-ish month), and has been dubbed the "most depressing day of the year."
-(Believe it or not, it even has its own website.)
+(Believe it or not, it even has its own Wikipedia page.)

 Go work out.
 Yes, even if you don't want to.